 Once the article is reviewed, changes – if necessary – will be recommended.
 Mutually acceptable changes between the author and National Board will be made.

 Unless previously agreed upon in writing, all material published in the BULLETIN becomes copyrighted property of The National Board of Boiler and Pressure Vessel Inspectors.
-This material may be reprinted only with written permission from the National Board Public Affairs Department and proper attribution.
+This material may be reprinted only with written permission from the National Board Communications Department and proper attribution.

 After publication, National Board is pleased to provide complimentary copies of the BULLETIN at the author’s request.

 Prospective contributors are encouraged to read recent issues of the BULLETIN

 before submitting.
 Past issues can be accessed electronically here

 - Develop an outline.
 An outline will assist the author in preparation of a well-balanced, comprehensible paper.